 Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants, while Raman spectroscopy might be used to identify organic contaminants.
 Laser-induced breakdown spectroscopy (LIBS) and fluorescence measurements are both used in processing nuclear material, and we see absorbance spectroscopy used in water quality monitoring of coastal waterways.

 The AvaSpec-ULS2048CL-EVO is well suited for most standard environmental applications, including but not limited to fluorescence measurements.

-Recycling has become an important subject in today’s society due to the impact of waste on our environment and the loss of valuable recources.
-In the past, sorting of recyclable materials (e.g. paper, plastics and textiles) was mainly done by hand.
-Nowadays, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.
+Recycling has become an important subject in today’s society due to the impact of waste on our environment and the loss of valuable resources.
+Whereas in the past, recyclable materials (e.g. paper, plastics, and textiles) were sorted mainly by hand, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.

-One of the most difficult materials to classify in a recycling waste stream is plastic.
-Reflection measurments employing near-infrared spectroscopy enable the classification of many of the most common polymers present in recycling waste streams.
+One of the most difficult materials to classify in recycling waste streams is plastic.
+Reflection measurements employing near-infrared spectroscopy enable the classification of many of the most common polymers present in recycling waste streams.

-Spectroscopy can be utilized for environmental monitoring in the forms of differential absoption spectroscopy (DOAS) and continuous emission monitoring systems (CEMS).
+Spectroscopy can be utilized for environmental monitoring in the forms of differential absorption spectroscopy (DOAS) and continuous emission monitoring systems (CEMS).
 Our AvaSpec-ULS2048x64-EVO and AvaSpec-ULS2048XL-EVO are great candidates to use for these applications.